Panacea (medicine): Australia

 In Australia, the criteria for the registration of drugs and other therapeutic goods in the Australian Register of Therapeutic Goods, which includes guidelines on advertising, labelling, and product design, are outlined in the Therapeutic Goods Act, Regulations, and Orders.
 Other aspects, like the scheduling of substances and secure storage of therapeutic goods, are subject to State or Territory laws.

-USA
+United States

-In 1906, the USA passed of the first Pure Food and Drug Act.
+In 1906, the United States passed of the first Pure Food and Drug Act.
 This statute did not ban the alcohol, narcotics, and stimulants in the medicines; it required them to be labelled as such, and curbed some of the more misleading, overstated, or fraudulent claims that appeared on the labels.
 In 1936 the statute was revised to ban them, and the United States entered a long period of ever more drastic reductions in the medications available unmediated by physicians and prescriptions.
 Morris Fishbein, editor of the Journal of the American Medical Association, who was active in the first half of the 20th century, based much of his career on exposing quacks and driving them out of business.